Preferred Lender Arrangements

 Federal and state law also mandates that we disclose the maximum amounts of Federal Grant and Loan assistance that are available.
 Maximum eligibility for Federal financial aid is based on the results of the FAFSA and is outlined on the student's award letter.
 Federal financial aid has better terms and conditions than private student loans and we strongly encourage students to utilize that aid first.
 The following is a list of maximum awards in each program:

-- SEOG – up to $950 (Award amounts are dependent on federal funding and student eligibility)
+- SEOG – up to $1,050 (Award amounts are dependent on federal funding and student eligibility).

-- PLUS Loan - a credit-based loan for parent borrowers with a maximum determined by the difference between cost of attendance and the student's financial aid award
+- PLUS Loan - a credit-based loan for parent borrowers with a maximum determined by the difference between cost of attendance and the student's financial aid award.
+The PLUS loan has an interest rate of 8.05% for the 2023-2024 academic year and an origination fee of 4.22% for loans disbursed before October 1, 2023.

 State Financial Aid Options